 Lambswool is the short and springy fibre that comes from the first shearing season, and the material for the coned yarn from Z Hinchliffe is sourced from Geelong in Australia.
 Merino sheep have been bred here for generations and some of the finest and softest yarns have come from this part of the world.
 They are so prized that they have even made their way onto some Australian stamps!

 And here are some sheepy facts relating to the Merino sheep:

-Dwayne Black from Australia went into the record books by shearing a merino lamb in 53.88 seconds!
+Dwayne Black from Australia went into the record books in 2007 by shearing a merino lamb in 53.88 seconds!